U.S. House GOP would make it easier for feds to give public lands away to states - NewsBreak

 Then-Oversight Committee Chairman Jason Chaffetz of Utah pushed a bill to give away 3 million acres of federal land in Utah, but ultimately withdrew it under public pressure.

-The post U.S. House GOP would make it easier for feds to give public lands away to states appeared first on Kentucky Lantern .
+The post U.S. House GOP would make it easier for feds to give public lands away to states appeared first on Indiana Capital Chronicle .

 Comments / 0